jtblog/HaggleX/README.md

 <img src="https://raw.githubusercontent.com/jtblog/HaggleX/main/Screenshot_3.png" alt="NestJS - Web Scraper" />
 <br><br>

 Data is cached for 2 minutes.
-Fresh data of url is gotten after 2 minutes.<br><br>
+Fresh metadata of url is gotten after 2 minutes.<br><br>

-To get a list of cached urls/objects.
+To get a list of cached metadata.
 Send a get request to
 <a href="https://nestjs-webscraper.herokuapp.com/" target="blank">https://nestjs-webscraper.herokuapp.com/metadata</a>

 ## Some results

 <img src="https://raw.githubusercontent.com/jtblog/HaggleX/main/Screenshot_1.png" alt="NestJS - Web Scraper" /> <br>
 <img src="https://raw.githubusercontent.com/jtblog/HaggleX/main/Screenshot_2.png" alt="NestJS - Web Scraper" /> <br>

+Notice that the background image changes to the largest image of the webpage you are trying to parse/scrape. <br><br>

 ## App was dockerized and deployed on Heroku as a docker container